dansmyers/Networks-Fall-2019/Labs/3-Twilio.md

 The code is almost identical to the previous example, but will now generate a text-to-speech synthesized voice response.
 Make sure to keep the code at the end of the function that sends back the HTML response.

-Next, go back into your Twilio phone number settings and the field for "A CALL COMES IN" to use your application URL with the new `/voice` route.
+Next, go back into your Twilio phone number settings and update the field for "A CALL COMES IN" to use your application URL with the new `/voice` route.

 Stop your server with CTRL-C if it's still running from the previous example.
 Save your changes and re-run the server (changes don't take effect unless your stop and re-run the server).